By Jim Marotta

 with comprehensive service information and capacity specifications, will give

-you all the information you need to keep your A/C system in top shape for the
+you all the information you need to keep an A/C system in top shape for the

 A muscle car enthusiast and drag racer, Jim Marotta is a freelance automotive writer with more than 20 years experience in the automotive industry.